Editor’s note: Although some of these ideas may seem obvious, you are bound to find a helpful tip.

 Drama potential: Obsessively clicking pens.
 Playing music too loudly.
 Chewing gum like a cow munching on grass.
 They may seem like small habits, but they become unnerving when you have to put up with it all for eight hours or more on a daily basis.
 If you keep it all in, you may just lose it.

 How to avoid: Before asking your co-worker to stop a certain behavior, make sure that you aren’t guilty of something as annoying yourself.
+This is a good time to practice gratitude for the things you do like about your co-worker.
+This can be hard, but it's a really powerful exercise.
+Just thinking of something small that you do like can help you be a little more compassionate toward them.
+Sometimes our co-workers are having a bad day and they fall back into annoying habits.
+You will probably be in a similar position someday soon and we want people to be compassionate with you.
 Also, see what you can do block out the habit that annoys you.
 Invest in headphones, and try to focus on something else.
 If you really can’t put up with, then politely ask your co-worker to refrain.
 Tell them that you get easily distracted.
 Above all, be nice about it.

 2. You suspect someone in the office is working against you.